-Coop enjoys another major advantage when compared to its competitors: it can directly raise deposits from its members ("prestito sociale"), essentially acting as a bank, but without banks' regulatory burden and capital requirements.
-Accounting data indicate that the total amount of members deposits average roughly $\in 10$ billion during the years in our sample, and the net financial income of Coop averages 2.3% of revenue in the years of our sample (15.3% of gross margin).
-Instead, Esselunga's net financial income is virtually zero - figures for other for-profit groups are similar.
-Akin to what we do to quantify the tax benefit, we
+Coop enjoys another major advantage when compared to its competitors: it can directly raise deposits from its members ("prestito sociale"), essentially acting as a bank, but without banks' regulatory burden and capital requirements.51 Accounting data indicate that the total amount of members deposits average roughly $\in 10$ billion during the years in our sample, and the net financial income of Coop averages 2.3% of revenue in the years of our sample (15.3% of gross margin).
+Instead, Esselunga's net financial income is virtually zero - figures for other for-profit chains are similar.
+Akin to what we do to quantify the tax benefit, we compute the value of lending to members as the discrepancy in average financial income over revenues between Coop and Esselunga, multiplied by Coop's 2013 revenues.
+This yields a benefit from lending of $\in 201$ million per year.